faucetsdn/NetworkML/README.md

 ## Plugins

-The plugin (i.e., model) we currently have available is **DeviceClassifier**, which utilizes the Random Forest technique by default, but the One Layer feedforward technique we had used in the Poseidon project is also included.
+The plugin (i.e., model) we currently have available is **DeviceClassifier**, which utilizes the OneLayer feedforward technique by default, but the RandomForest technique used in our Poseidon project is also included.

 For more information, check out the respective README file included within each plugin's folder.